Explore more blogs

 Oops!
 Something went wrong while submitting the form.

-Givebutter’s Community and Partnerships lead Floyd Jones got to sit down with Dr. Jackie Bouvier Copeland, the founder and CEO of Women Invested to Save the Earth (The WISE Fund), and founder and curator of Black Philanthropy Month.
+Givebutter's Director of Community and Partnerships Floyd Jones got to sit down with Dr. Jackie Bouvier Copeland, the founder and CEO of Women Invested to Save the Earth (The WISE Fund), and founder and curator of Black Philanthropy Month.

 Recently recognized by Congress as a history maker for her innovative civic contributions, Dr. Copeland was also named one of the world's top one hundred philanthropy leaders by Philanthropy Unbound.